Government of Barbados: Structure

-The President appoints as Leader of the Opposition the member of House of Assembly who commands the support of the largest number of members of that House in opposition to the ruling party's government.
+The President appoints as Leader of the Opposition the member of the House of Assembly who commands the support of the largest number of members of that House in opposition to the ruling party's government.

 The maximum duration of a Parliament is five years from the first sitting.
 There is a simultaneous dissolution of both Houses of Parliament by the President, acting on the advice of the Prime Minister.

 There is an established non-political civil service.
 Also, there are separate constitutional commissions for the Judicial and Legal Service, the Public Service, and the Police Service.

 History

 The government has been chosen by elections since 1961 elections, when Barbados achieved full self-governance.
 Before then, the government was a Crown colony consisting of either colonial administration solely (such as the Executive Council), or a mixture of colonial rule and a partially elected assembly, such as the Legislative Council.

-Between 1966 and 2021, the head of state of Barbados was the Monarchy of Barbados represented by the Governor-General of Barbados as its representative.
+Between 1966 and 2021, the head of state of Barbados was the Monarchy of Barbados, represented by the Governor-General of Barbados.
 After decades of republicanism, the monarchy was abolished and replaced with a new head of state office, the President of Barbados, on 30 November 2021.

-Since independence the Democratic Labour Party (DLP) held office 1966 to 1976, from 1986 to 1994, and from January 2008 to 2018.
-The Barbados Labour Party (BLP) governed from 1976 to 1986, from September 1994–2008 and has formed the government from 2018–Present.
+Since independence, the Democratic Labour Party (DLP) has held office 1966 to 1976, from 1986 to 1994, and from January 2008 to 2018.
+The Barbados Labour Party (BLP) has governed from 1976 to 1986, from September 1994–2008 and from 2018 to the present day.